In This Section

 - Graduate Programs

 Chair’s Message - Department of Biological Sciences

-Finally, I invite all the alumni of our department to tell us where you are now and what made your education “one-of-a-kind” at USciences.
-Drop us an email at email@example.com.
-And whether you are a current student, an alumnus or a friend of our department, please visit our presence on Facebook and “like” us or leave a comment about the many events and activities that are routinely updated there.
+Finally, I invite all the alumni of our department to tell us where you are now and what made your education "one-of-a-kind" at USciences.
+Drop us an email at firstname.lastname@example.org.
+Whether you are a current student, an alumnus, or a friend of our department, please visit us on Facebook, Twitter and Instagram.
+We have many events and activities happening throughout the semester.

 University of the Sciences